bryantgunaman/MinecraftZombieKillerRL/index.md

 1) Be able to fight and kill zombies
 2) Use melee and ranged weapons to kill zombies

+Implemented Q-Table learning agent from `hit_test.py`, giving the agent three possible actions: 'moving towards the zombie', 'moving away from the zombie' and 'attack once'.
+In a 10 by 10 grid area, given a diamond sward and fixed initial coordinates (for our agent and the zombie), our agent is capable of learning how to kill the zombie and survive from each iteration.

+Instructions:

+- Run the game ~/Minecraft/launchClient.sh
+- Run the training script ~/Python_Examples/kill_zombie.py

+Updated by Feb, 7th, 2020.

 **Milestone 2 (Realistic):**

 1) Survive through a night regardless of the environment (zombie quantity, zombie difficulty, types of worlds)